-Burden of Proof: The protestant bears the burden of proving the validity of the protest or claim against the SCDOT.
+Burden of Proof: The protestant challenging SCDOT's action bears the burden of proving the decision is arbitrary.

 Duty and Authority to Attempt to Settle Protests: Before commencement of an administrative review, the CPO, or a designee of the CPO, may attempt to settle by mutual agreement a protest of an aggrieved Protestant, actual or prospective, concerning the solicitation, short-listing, or award of the contract.
 Any settlement reached by mutual agreement shall be approved by the CPO.